Last Updated : 30-May-2023

 Analytics implementations are never a one-time shot.
 Over time, the scope of analytics keeps on increasing.
 More processes and people start to realize the benefits and come up with ways to make it even better.
 Delivering the perfect dashboard must also involve cycles of constant feedback and improvements.

 Remain agile and look out for any red flags that users throw up.
-It may happen even after the dashboard is set-up and running.
+It may happen even after the dashboard is set up and running.
 Have regular discussions with the teams that are actively using analytics.
 Gather their suggestions for improvements and incorporate them into the dashboard design.

 Effective dashboard design is an important component in successful enterprise-wide analytics.
 Meaningful user experience with your dashboard can boost analytics adoption.
 This helps the user navigate through the information to listen to the story that the data is telling and take proactive actions.

 This will lead to far-reaching benefits and improved returns on your analytics investment.
 By following the principles outlined above, you can ensure that your dashboards will be well adopted.
-While the biggest differentiation comes with the right implementation, you must also ensure that you identify and choose the right analytics tool which doesn’t restrict you from the capability perspective.
+While the biggest differentiation comes with the right implementation, you must also ensure that you identify and choose the right analytics tool that doesn’t restrict you from the capability perspective.

 Still thinking about what and how to build a story through dashboards, start practicing with research thoroughly based on your requirements.
 Some excellent visualization tools in the market are Qlik, Microsoft, and SAS.
 You can read the details about them here.
 Or talk to us and we will help you in understanding what would be the best BI platform for you.